State symbols of the President of Ukraine

 The official symbols of the head of state (Oфіційні символи глави держави) are the state insignia of the President of Ukraine.
 Pursuant to presidential decree of November 29, 1999, they include four items: colour (standard), collar, bulawa and official seal.
 Some of the items of the set are adopted from the Cossack regalia (Kleinodien) that once were accepted from the King of Poland Stefan Batory.

 Standard

 The standard of the president of Ukraine is a square royal blue banner, featuring a tryzub, bordered by gold ornament and external fringe of the same colour.
 The staff is wooden with a round onyx top decorated with an embossed lay-on yellow ornament.

 Collar

 The collar represents a chained badge, which consists of a pendant locket, six enameled medallions and twelve decorative links in a special order.
 All of its elements are joined by shaped rings.

-Bulawa
+Bulava

-The presidential bulawa (mace) is made of gold-plated silver and its case from mahogany, decorated with an embossed picture of the minor state coat of arms.
+The presidential bulava (mace) is made of gold-plated silver and its case from mahogany, decorated with an embossed picture of the minor state coat of arms.
 The handle and the top of the bulawa feature a decorative ornament and precious stones.
 The mace symbolizes the continuity of centuries-old traditions of Ukrainian state development.